Spaghettieis

-Spaghettieis (/de/), or spaghetti ice cream, is a German ice cream dish made to resemble a plate of spaghetti.
+Spaghettieis (/de/), or spaghetti ice cream, is an Italo-German ice cream dish made to resemble a plate of spaghetti.
 In the dish, vanilla ice cream is extruded through a modified Spätzle press or potato ricer, giving it the appearance of spaghetti.
 It is then placed over whipped cream and topped with strawberry sauce (to simulate tomato sauce) and either coconut flakes, grated almonds, or white chocolate shavings to represent the parmesan cheese.
 Besides the usual dish with strawberry sauce, one may also find variations like ice cream with dark chocolate and nuts, simulating spaghetti carbonara instead of spaghetti bolognese.
 A few American variations on the recipe also exist that utilize small pieces of brownies to make the spaghettieis resemble spaghetti and meatballs.